simolus3/drift/docs/pages/docs/Advanced Features/isolates.md

 ### Initialization on the main thread

-Platform channels are not available on background isolates, but sometimes you might want to use a function like `getApplicationDocumentsDirectory` from `path_provider` to construct the database path.
-As this function uses a method channel internally, we have to use a trick to initialize the database.
+At the moment, Flutter's platform channels are [not available on background isolates](https://github.com/flutter/flutter/issues/13937).
+If you want to use functions like `getApplicationDocumentsDirectory` from `path_provider` to construct the database's path, we'll have to use some tricks to avoid using platforms channels.
-We're going to start the isolate running the database manually.
+Here, we're going to start the isolate running the database manually.
 This allows us to pass additional data that we calculated on the main thread.

 ```dart